• Home

 You Can Get Sued For Using These 8 Colors In Your Designs

-Business Insider has shared a list of colors that are trademarked by their respective companies.
-Usage of these colors within the same industry could land you in hot water.
+Business Insider has compiled a list of colors trademarked by their respective companies.
+Using these shades within the same industry could land you in serious legal trouble.
+Check them out below.

 1. Mattel Barbie Pink